sonny-qa/sonny-qa.github.io/_posts/2017-03-30-Bucky-Leverett-Python.md

 title: Buckley Leverett analysis in Python
 comments: true
 ---
+I thought it would be interesting to write some functions to perform a Buckley-Leverett analysis using python and matplotlib.

 The Buckley-Leverett partial differential equation is:

 $$ -\frac {df_w}{dS_w} \frac{\partial S_w}{\partial x} = \frac {A\phi}{q}\frac{\partial S_w}{\partial t} $$

 As $$ S_w(x,t) $$ we can write the total derivative as:

 $$ dS_w = \frac{\partial S_w}{\partial x}dx + \frac{\partial S_w}{\partial t}dt $$

 and, given that the fluid front is of constant saturation in the analysis, we can say: